imagewize/callandor/README.md

   # Callandor
 </div>

-<p> Pattern library for Sage 11 hybrid themes with Tailwind CSS and theme.json support </p>
+<p> Pattern library for non-block and hybrid themes with Tailwind CSS and theme.json support </p>

 [![WordPress Version](https://img.shields.io/badge/WordPress-6.6%2B-blue.svg)](https://wordpress.org/)
 [![PHP Version](https://img.shields.io/badge/PHP-8.2%2B-purple.svg)](https://php.net/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-**Callandor** is a powerful WordPress block pattern library specifically designed for Sage 11 hybrid themes.
+**Callandor** is a WordPress block pattern library plugin specifically designed for non-block and hybrid themes (like Sage 11).
 Build beautiful, business-focused pages faster with professionally designed patterns that seamlessly integrate with your theme's design system.

+> **Note for Block Theme Users:** If you're using a full block theme (FSE theme), you don't need this plugin.
+Block themes can load patterns directly from the theme's `patterns/` directory without requiring PHP registration.
+This plugin is specifically for classic themes, hybrid themes, and any theme that cannot load patterns natively.

 ## Features